Florence Maybrick: Books and pamphlets

-Other works on the case
+Dramas and broadcasts

 The Maybrick case was dramatised on the radio series The Black Museum in 1952 under the title of "Meat Juice".

-The 1952 film noir, A Blueprint for Murder, mentions Florence Maybrick, along with other notorious poison murderesses Madeleine Smith, and Lyda Trueblood.
+The 1952 film noir, A Blueprint for Murder, mentions Florence Maybrick, along with other alleged poison murderesses Madeleine Smith and Lyda Trueblood.

 The case featured as an episode of the 1970 six-part ITV series Wicked Women with Florence played by Nicola Pagett.

 The BBC Radio series John Mortimer Presents Sensational British Trials featured an episode about the Maybrick case, entitled "The Case of the Liverpool Poisoner".

 Maybrick was played by Fiona Clarke and as an older woman by Margaret Robertson in a BBC radio drama about the case, by David Goodland and entitled The Voice of Angels, which was first broadcast on BBC Radio 4 in 2003.

 Maybrick is mentioned in an episode of television show Law & Order: Criminal Intent called "Sound Bodies" from season 3, episode 8 about an arsenic poisoning at a church.

 The case was re-examined in the BBC programme Murder, Mystery and My Family (series 4, episode 2) and revisited in Case Closed?
 (Series 4, episode 1).

+The case is discussed in the chapter "Murder revisited: the guilt of Florence Maybrick", in "The Elements of Murder" by John Emsley.
+He finds the evidence against her convincing.